SAP-archive/docs/concepts/bot_connector/channel.md

 ### Channels Planned for Deprecation*

-Callr, CiscoSpark, Kik, Twilio, and Twitch are planned for deprecation.
+Callr, Cisco Spark, Kik, Twilio, and Twitch are planned for deprecation.
 Please migrate to other channels for an uninterrupted experience of SAP Conversational AI.
 For more information, please see [What's New in SAP Conversational AI](https://help.sap.com/viewer/9825cb46d5ff49ee88b8c37f0f651a87/1906/en-US).

 ### SAP Jam Collaboration**